JeffersonLab/JANA4ML4FPGA/README.md

 docker run -it --rm -v /host/dir:/mnt/data eicdev/ml4fpga:latest
 ```
 More information on [docker bind](https://docs.docker.com/storage/bind-mounts/),
-There are also other mechanisms of how to manage data in docker.
+There are other mechanisms of how to manage data in docker.
 [the official documentation on managing data in docker](https://docs.docker.com/storage/)